top of page

 The parents of John Hooper are James “the Indian fighter” Hooper and Elizabeth Dempsey.
 John is confirmed as a son of James Hooper in James' will of 1813.
 The Hooper DNA project has also found direct Y-DNA connections that point to James as the father of John and Bailey Hooper.

-James’ parents are thought to be: Thomas Hooper (1698-1777) and Ann Bailey (1702-1786) of Fauquier County, Virginia.
+The parents of James Hooper are thought to be: Thomas Hooper (1698-1777) and Ann Bailey (1702-1786) of Fauquier County, Virginia.
 Their first son, Bailey, was likely named after his mother.
 The diary of James' son, Bailey Hooper, stated that his father was born in Fauquier County, Virginia.
 Later, James Hooper lived on the Pacolate "Pacolet" River, on Hooper's Creek in Spartanburg County, South Carolina before the beginning of the American Revolution.
 His identification as Indian fighter comes from his description of his scouting and military efforts in Indian skirmishes before 1776.
 According to the Revolutionary War Pension statement of James Hooper, he had to move his family away from the Pacolate River to avoid savage Indian attacks, and he moved them to the other side of the Broad River.
 He then joined the Revolutionary War and sold his property on the Pacolate River to Hugh, Robert, and Andrew Jackson, the father of President Andrew Jackson.
 During the war, he served in Col. Williamson's cavalry brigade.
 In 1790, he was enumerated in Spartanburg District and was captain of his South Carolina militia district.
 According to his pension request, he was pierced through the heart in the war, and took three years to recuperate before he rejoined the Revolutionary War.
 He said that after the war, he was compelled back to North Carolina to settle the debt of the public.

 During his second enlistment he served in Col. Thomas Regiment, under Capt.
 James Hamilton, as a horseman, in defense of the frontier settlements.
 Some histories call this regiment The Spartan Regiment and others call it The Fair Forest Regiment.
 James was then forced to move into North Carolina where he stayed until after the war and the state of South Carolina had paid the volunteers for their service.
 As he was in North Carolina, he was never paid for his service.
 After the War, James returned to Spartanburg County and was empowered to be one of the first census takers in 1790.
 This is noted from the fact that the enumerators were given the honorary title of Captain--thus Capt.
 James Hooper, as listed on the 1790 South Carolina census.
 James Hooper became the Justice of the Peace of Spartanburg County, South Carolina.
 Possibly as the result of a petition for wages which they filed, James Hooper and William Davis were granted 104 acres in the Pinckney District, Spartanburg Co, South Carolina, surveyed for them May 24, 1799 (State Grants, Vol. 47, p.
 366. The land was granted on June 16, 1801.
 The 1800 census shows "James Harper" (aged over 45 years) in Spartanburg Co.
 SC, which is probably our James Hooper.
 On April 21, 1802 James sold about 350 acres of his land to Hugh Ewing for $1000.
 Apparently this was in preparation for his move to Kentucky.